operate-first/apps/docs/odh/jupyterhub/user_profiles.md

 - Install our [toolbox](https://github.com/operate-first/toolbox) to have the developer setup ready automatically for you.
 - Install the tools manually.
 You'll need [kustomize](https://kustomize.io/), [sops](https://github.com/mozilla/sops) and [ksops](https://github.com/viaduct-ai/kustomize-sops).

-Please fork/clone the [operate-first/apps](https://github.com/operate-first/apps) repository. **During this whole setup, we'll be working within this repository.**
+Please fork/clone the [operate-first/apps](https://github.com/operate-first/apps) repository.

 ## JupyterHub user profiles and HW quota

-TBD, probably maintained within `apps` repo at `odh/overlays/TARGET_CLUSTER/jupyterhub/`?

-## Claiming Ceph bucket

-TBD, probably a separate application in `apps` repo?
+JupyterHub userprofiles are managed [here](https://github.com/operate-first/apps/tree/master/odh-manifests/smaug/jupyterhub/base).
+These are amendments to the configmaps that are pulled from the [odh-manifests repo](https://github.com/opendatahub-io/odh-manifests).
+They are managed by ODH operator.
+Any new configmaps ought to be added [here](https://github.com/operate-first/apps/tree/master/kfdefs/overlays/moc/smaug/opf-jupyterhub), so they may be managed by ArgoCD.